eamonwong/Python-Sorting-Algorithm-Visualiser/README.md

 # Python-Sorting-Algorithm-Visualiser
 This project is a visualisation tool for sorting algorithms, built using the pygame library in Python.
-It allows you to visualize both Bubble Sort and Insertion Sort, with options to reset the list, start sorting, and choose between ascending and descending orders.
+It allows you to visualise both Bubble Sort and Insertion Sort, with options to reset the list, start sorting, and choose between ascending and descending orders.
+The visualisation now includes real-time complexity analysis, showing the number of comparisons and swaps as the sorting progresses.

 ## Features and Functionality
-- Real-time Visualisation: See the sorting algorithms in action.
+- **Real-time Visualisation**: Watch sorting algorithms operate step by step.
+- **Real-time Complexity Metrics**: Displays the number of comparisons and swaps during the sorting process.
-- Two Sorting Algorithms: Bubble Sort and Insertion Sort are available.
+- **Two Sorting Algorithms**: Bubble Sort and Insertion Sort are currently supported.
-- Custom Controls: You can reset the list, toggle between sorting algorithms, and switch between ascending/descending orders.
+- **Custom Controls**: Reset the list, toggle between sorting algorithms, and switch between ascending/descending orders.

 ## Controls
 - R: Reset the list to a new randomly generated set of numbers.